Compare Income Protection cover available from nib and keep your income secure from illness or injury.

 - The options you choose in regard to waiting times and payout periods

 The amount of your premium will also depend on how often you choose to pay it, with the option of fortnightly, monthly, quarterly or annual payments.
-It’s worth noting that if you choose to pay annually, NIB offers an extra incentive, with one month’s free cover included every year.
+It’s worth noting that if you choose to pay up front and annually, nib offers an extra incentive, with one month’s free cover included every year.

-- If you have already claimed under another policy
+- If you have already claimed under a similar policy the payout amount is adjusted

 - If you are seriously incapacitated as a result of an injury that occurred before you were accepted for coverage